 I counter by fully accepting that there is a pragmatism at work in the implementation of ideal designs.
 And I give him, as my conciliatory for-instance, Palmanova itself.
 Palmanova was an exercise, not or not only in rational or geometrical logic, but in pragmatic adaptation.

 Take the orientation of the radial streets.
 According to the logic of the fortress, these should supply not the gates but the bastions.
-In Palmanova there is no consistency in destination – some run to gates, others to bastions.
-Then, there is an incongruity between the form of the outworks – a nine-sided polygon – and the central square – a hexagon.
+In Palmanova there is no consistency in destination—some run to gates, others to bastions.
+Then, there is an incongruity between the form of the outworks—a nine-sided polygon—and the central square—a hexagon1.
 There is no rational principle at work here, only a sort of base mimicry.
-A nonagon, moreover, is a troublesome polygon that can only be approximately derived from the golden ratio from which a pentagon, or a triangle, or a square for instance, naturally emerge.

 And finally, it is worth remembering that Palmanova was a failure.
 It failed to draw inhabitants (its outworks still more or less define the extent of the city).
 By the beginning of the seventeenth century, the Venetians were already commuting prison sentences and exiling convicts to Palmanova.